-For the most part, however, my students can figure it out their own, and I’d prefer not to get in the way of their exploration.
+Once we were in lab, students opened up Garageband.
+I showed them the basics.
+For the most part, however, my students can figure it out their own and I’d prefer not to get in the way of their exploration.

 As I stroll around lab, I tend to answer technical or clarifying questions.
 My favorite was: “Do we have to use the loops in Garageband, or can we write our own music?”

 How Can You Justify This?

 So now the class is clicking away in silence (thank you to a donation of headphones!), completely engrossed in creation.

 Sadly, our fear is that this scene will result in uncomfortable questions from a wandering administrator: “What standard does this cover, where does this fit in the instructional minute guidelines, which reading strategy are you teaching?”

 “We’re practicing the reading skill making inferences by developing works of art that require inferences from our audience.
 Only, since we’re working from the point of view of a creator, we’re technically learning to imply.”